joaogdfaero/joaogdfaero/README.md

     # I worked at Ford Motor Company as Python Developer.
 Today, I work as a developer
     # at Nelogica.
-    # I also have experience with Ruby on Rails and Delphi.
+    # I also have experience with Ruby on Rails and Delphi development.
   end
 end
 ```